Gzh0821/pvzg_site/src/en/download/README.md

 > For FAQs related to downloading and playing, please see [here](../guide/FAQ.md), and for system requirements and recommended configurations, please see [here](../guide/requirement.md)

 > [!warning]
 > Please note: The download link provided on this page is for learning and communication purposes only and may not be used for commercial purposes.
-Please delete it within 24 hours after downloading.
 >
 > Downloading or playing online means that you have read and agreed to the following agreements and statements:
 >